jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 others, so be sure to familiarize yourself with your organization’s ethics and guidelines.

 [1.2](#1.2) Understand and apply security concepts
-- Confidentiality:
+- **Confidentiality**:
-  - Concept of measures used to ensure the protection of the secrecy of data, objects, and resources.
+  - Concept of measures used to ensure the protection of the secrecy of data, objects, and resources
-  - Goal: prevent or minimize unauthorized access to data.
-  - Confidentiality protections prevent disclosure while protecting authorized access.
+  - Confidentiality protections prevent disclosure while protecting authorized access
-  - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and prioprietary information.
+  - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and prioprietary information
   - Sensitive data, including personally identifiable information (PII) must be kept confidential.
-Confidentiality is different from secrecy.
+Confidentiality is different from secrecy
-  - Preserving confidentiality means protecting an asset or data, even if it's not a secret.
+  - Preserving confidentiality means protecting an asset or data, even if it's not a secret

-  - Countermeasures:
-    - encryption
-    - access control
-    - authentication
-    - data classification
+- **Integrity**:
+  - Concept of protecting the reliability and correctness of data.
+Integrity protection prevents unauthorized alternations of data
+  - Preventing unauthorized subjects from making modifications
+  - Preventing authorized subjects from making unauthorized modifications, such as mistakes
+  - Maintaining the internal and external consistency of objects

-    - training
+- **Availability**:
+  - Authorized subjects are granted timely and uninterrupted access to objects
+  - To ensure high availability of services and data, use techniques like failover clustering, site resiliency, automatic failover, load balancing, redundancy of hardware and software components, and fault tolerance

+- **Authenticity**: Authenticity involves ensuring a transmission, message or sender is legitimate.
+See the NIST glossary for examples: https://csrc.nist.gov/glossary/term/authenticity

-- Integrity:
+- **Nonrepudiation**:
+  - ensures that the subject of activity or who caused an event cannot deny that the event occurred
+  - Nonrepudiation is made possible through identification, authentication, authorization, accountability, and auditing

-  -
+- **AAA Services**:
+  - Identification: claiming to be an identity when attempting to access a secured area or system.
+  - Authentication: proving that you are that claimed identity.
+  - Authorization: defining the permissions (i.e. allow/grant and/or deny) of a resource and object access for a specific identity or subject
+  - Auditing: recording a log of the events and activities related to the system and subjects
+  - Accounting: (aka accountability) is reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy

+ [1.3](#1.3) **Evaluate and apply security governance principles**